 Kingston is a very small city located in the state of Georgia.
 With a population of 1,100 people and just one neighborhood, Kingston is the 362nd largest community in Georgia.

-Kingston is a blue-collar town, with 55.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Kingston, you'll notice that it is more blue-collar than most other communities in America.
+55.86% of Kingston’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Kingston is a city of transportation and shipping workers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Kingston who work in sales jobs (8.96%), office and administrative support (8.74%), and food service (7.25%).

 Also of interest is that Kingston has more people living here who work in computers and math than 95% of the places in the US.